 It is expected that all students in the clinical science program will obtain teaching experience.
 Generally this will take the form of being a Teaching Assistant, which can provide experience teaching small sections, lecturing to a large class, developing teaching materials, observing master professors, planning for the complexities of grading, and dealing with student issues.
 A student who does not have a paid TA position can choose to be a volunteer TA or obtain some other teaching experience.
 Opportunities sometimes arise for more independent teaching (e.g., teaching a mini-course associated with PSYC 100, the Writing Program, summer school classes at USC or elsewhere, or, for very advanced students, part-time teaching positions at local universities and colleges).
-Students who are interested in such positions should discuss possible options with their research advisor, DCT, and department chair.
+Students who are interested in such positions should discuss possible options with their research advisor, clinical science advisor (if research advisor is an outside mentor), DCT, and department chair prior to accepting such positions.
 For more resources on teaching fellowships, programs, and workshops, visit the Center for Teaching Excellence at USC (http://cet.usc.edu/).
 It is important to note that it is against the students' financial agreement to receive payment for employment during the academic year that is outside their TA, RA or fellowship responsibilities unless they are given a formal exception.